kiranwood/LHL-SQL-Project/starting_with_questions.md

 The top 3 countries that have the highest level of revenue are The United States at $12,999, Israel at $602 and Austrailia at $358.

-While top 3 cities excluding invalid data is San Francisco at $1561, Sunnyvale at $991 and Atlanta at $853.
+While top 3 cities excluding unidentified cities is San Francisco at $1,561, Sunnyvale at $991 and Atlanta at $853.